 - Transitive DNS peering is supported, but only through a single transitive hop.

-In other words, no more than three VPC networks (with the network in the
+In other words, no more than three VPC networks (with the

-a peering zone in
+you can create a peering zone in

-vpc-net-b, then a peering zone in
+vpc-net-b, and then create a peering zone in

 To create a peering zone, you must have the DNS Peer IAM role for the project that contains the DNS producer network.